senthilpalanisamy/astar_planner/README.md

 file just calls the core alogrithm to test a few cases that were asked in the assignment question.

-\\To run all test cases, just type `python run_me.py`.
-You can see all the test cases being run.
+<br />To run all test cases, just type `python run_me.py`.
+You can see all the
+test cases being run.
-\\ The code has been documented and that is self explanatory.
-For more details about the implementation, please read the pdf report commited in the repo.
+<br />The code has been documented and that is self explanatory.
+For more details
+about the implementation, please read the pdf report commited in the repo.